Alfredo Di Stéfano: Real Madrid: The first European triumph

 The second consecutive Spanish title allowed Real Madrid to be the first Spanish representative in the inaugural European Cup in the 1955–56 season.
 Di Stéfano made his European Cup debut against Servette in a 2–0 away win.
-In the league he was again the top scorer with 24 goals, but despite that, Athletic Bilbao won the tournament ahead of Barça and Real.
+In the league, he was again the top scorer with 24 goals, but despite that, Athletic Bilbao won the tournament ahead of Barça and Real.
 In the European Cup, the team had their way eliminating the Swiss and later Partizan Belgrade, after a suffering a 3–0 defeat in Yugoslavia.
 With the guidance of Di Stéfano they had an easy 4–0 victory in Madrid in the first leg, in December 1956.
 Real Madrid flew to Belgrade and despite the snowstorm that had hit the city in the previous days, the president Bernabéu agreed for the match not to be postponed.
 Unlike the Spaniards, the Partizan players did not suffer on the terrain, taking the lead and dominating the game.
 A penalty was awarded to Real Madrid, but Héctor Rial slipped when kicking and missed it.
 In the final minutes with the Serbians up by 3–0, Di Stéfano helped in defending and Real qualified despite a clear defeat.
-The Blancos eliminated Milan in the semi-finals 6–4 on aggregate and entered the final in Paris against Raymond Kopa and Just Fontaine's Stade de Reims.
+The Blancos eliminated Milan in the semi-finals 6–4 on aggregate and entered the final in Paris against Raymond Kopa's Reims.
 Real Madrid suffered in the first half, but Di Stéfano carried his teammates in a comeback to win the trophy 4–3.
-At the end of the year, on 18 December 1956, the first Ballon d'Or was awarded, and Di Stéfano missed on winning it by just 3 votes to Stanley Matthews of English club Blackpool.
+At the end of the year, on 18 December 1956, the first Ballon d'Or was awarded, and Di Stéfano missed on winning it by just three votes to Stanley Matthews of English club Blackpool.